NormLorenz/ai-llm-youtube-transcription-utility/README.md

 ---

-# How would you prompt a LLM model with an array of Python dictionaries?
+# How would you prompt a LLM model with a list of Python dictionaries?

 ### 🧠 General Prompting Strategy